 Since the TV show got some big success, Chambers' book became a best-seller, 150 years after its first publication.
 Again, I found my artwork here and there on the internet, credited or not, in many articles about True Detective.
 It's really flattering and frustrating at the same time !

-Happilly, a few weeks ago, a Californian and a Brazilian editor came to contact me to get the authorisation to use my artwork as a cover.
+Happilly, a few weeks ago, editors from California then Brazil came to contact me to get the authorisation to use my artwork as a cover.
 I'm now happy to say that two versions of the book, in English and in Portuguese are now avaible, using my version of the King in Yellow.

 I never thought this would happen, so I thank Malachite Publishing and Intreseca for the interest they showed about my artork, and of course HBO, True Detective and Nick Pizzolatto for bringing light to this book !